Everything You Need to Know About Marvel's Infinity Stones Ahead of 'Avengers: Infinity War'

 The Mind Stone also factored into the aforementioned Tesseract-allowing-Loki-to-try-to-take-over-Earth incident, as Loki's scepter contained this stone within it.
 It was a gift from Thanos that Loki used to mind-control Hawkeye in Avengers.
 Ahead of Age of Ultron, HYDRA came into possession of the scepter and used it to give Scarlet Witch and Quicksilver their powers, before Ultron ultimately used it to create Vision (Paul Bettany).
 That's where it currently resides, embedded in Vision's forehead and granting him a whole bunch of powers.
 Last we saw of Vision in Captain America: Civil War, he harnessed the Mind Stone to fire a laser beam that inadvertently shot War Machine out of the sky.

 The Reality Stone

 Remember that evil-looking red syrup that Jane Foster (Natalie Portman) stumbled upon in a random warehouse in Thor: The Dark World?
 And then she decided to just touch it?
 And it possessed her?
-Yep!
 Infinity Stone!
 The Aether is a weaponized version of the Reality Stone, used to...uh, cover every realm in darkness?
 That's what the Dark Elves wanted to use it for, at least.
 Anyway, in the end, the Asgardians shipped the Aether off to the Collector to house in his museum, which was subsequently destroyed by the Power Stone.
-Basically, wherever Howard the Duck is, the Reality Stone likely is too.
+Basically, wherever the Collector is, the Reality Stone likely is too.